 - 4.4.1 The curve must be linear as defined by a R2 correlation coefficient of 0.998 or better.
-The correlation coefficient is generated by the Agilent Chemstation/MassHunter software. - 4.4.2 The area counts of the internal standard should be consistent from the beginning to the end of the run (+/- 10% of the mean).
+The correlation coefficient is generated by the Agilent Chemstation/MassHunter software.
+Either of the two lowest points may be dropped from the curve in order to improve linearity but the curve be made up of at least 5 concentration levels. - 4.4.2 The area counts of the internal standard should be consistent from the beginning to the end of the run (+/- 10% of the mean).
 If a sample's internal standard falls outside of the range, then the sample can be added to the end of the sequence and rerun.
 If the drift is noticed after the sequence has finished, then the sample needs to be reanalyzed with the next batch. - 4.4.3 A new curve will be generated before each quantitation sequence.
 A sequence is defined as a batch(s) run consecutively without the introduction of non-quantitation samples.
 A batch is defined as up to twenty injections.
 At the end of each batch a positive control will be run, the results of which must be (+/-) 4% of the stated value.
 The Relative Percent Difference (RPD) will be calculated for each batch of positive controls: